iDestyKK/CN_PPTRM/README.md

 presses, events, etc).
 Each of these are of a fixed length.
 Each `PREP` section takes up exactly 360 bytes, and each `DATA` section takes up 92480 bytes.
 There is a limit to how large a replay can be.
-Since they are all a fixed length, my tools simply jump exactly to where the data is stored and dump the contents to a file.
+Since they are all a fixed length, my tool simply jumps exactly to where the data is stored and dumps the contents to a file.
 Simple huh?